-2. Celebrate Beatrix Potter and the 150th Anniversary of a Lake District Icon with various National Trust events and activities.
+2. Beatrix Potter and the 150th Anniversary of a Lake District Icon included lots of National Trust events and activities, at various Lakes locations.

-3. Throughout the year Allan Bank is celebrating the 150th anniversary of Beatrix Potter’s birth by looking beyond her work as a children’s author and exploring the inspiration she took from her enduring friendship with Canon Rawnsley – Beyond Peter Rabbit – Beatrix Potter’s Inspiration.
+3. Throughout the year Allan Bank celebrated the 150th anniversary of Beatrix Potter’s birth by looking beyond her work as a children’s author and exploring the inspiration she took from her enduring friendship with Canon Rawnsley – Beyond Peter Rabbit – Beatrix Potter’s Inspiration.

 5. During 2016 the Old Laundry Theatre in Bowness-on-Windermere also premiered a second Beatrix Potter show – Meeting Bea.

 6. Discover Beatrix Potter: Realism & Romance an exhibition of Beatrix’s original watercolours and illustrations, at the Beatrix Potter Gallery in Hawkshead, exploring the inspiration she found in the natural world.

-7. Beatrix Potter & a Love of the Northern Lakes is a new exhibition at Wordsworth House in Cockermouth, highlighting the influence of the northern lakes on Beatrix Potter’s artwork.
+7. Beatrix Potter & a Love of the Northern Lakes was an exhibition at Wordsworth House in Cockermouth, during 2016, highlighting the influence of the northern lakes on Beatrix Potter’s artwork.

 8. Discover lots of Beatrix Potter related things to do on the Go Lakes website and download the Beatrix Potter 150th Anniversary Leaflet.

-9. Thanks to a rediscovered manuscript a new Beatrix Potter book – The Tale of Kitty-in-Boots – is being published in September this year, featuring illustrations by Quentin Blake.
+9. Thanks to a rediscovered manuscript a new Beatrix Potter book – The Tale of Kitty-in-Boots – was published in September 2016, featuring illustrations by Quentin Blake.

-10. The Royal Mint is marking the 150th anniversary of this incredible literary icon with a selection of 50p coins celebrating Beatrix Potter characters.
+10. The Royal Mint marked the 150th anniversary of this incredible literary icon with a selection of 50p coins celebrating Beatrix Potter characters.

-11. The Lakes International Comic Art Festival, which takes place in Kendal from 12 – 14 October, is inviting students to creatively reinterpret the art of this Lake District icon with a new Beatrix Potter Reimagined competition.
+11. The Lakes International Comic Art Festival, which takes place in Kendal in October each year, invited students to creatively reinterpret the art of this Lake District icon with a Beatrix Potter Reimagined competition.

 // LIFE OF A LITERARY ICON